jrwnnnn/jrwnnnn/README.md

 - Currently learning HTML and JavaScript.
 - My pronouns are he/him.
 (I guess these are important nowadays.)
 - I can speak JAVA, Python, HTML, CSS, and JavaScript.
+-No official projects for now.
+Mostly school projects are requirements here.